Solar industry on edge as Trump weighs tariffs on panels

 “If you ever set foot in a solar module assembly factory, most of what you see are robots.
 There are very few people,” he said.
 “But if go out on to any one of our project sites like the Facebook project, you would see a small army of people working and installing things.”

-U.S. Sen. Martin Heinrich, a New Mexico Democrat and advocate for renewable energy, says his state could lose more than 1,500 jobs by 2020 if tariffs are imposed, and tariffs won’t revive U.S. solar manufacturing.
+U.S. Sen. Martin Heinrich, a New Mexico Democrat and advocate for renewable energy, said tariffs won’t revive U.S. solar manufacturing.

 “The jobs that have been lost because of cheaper solar cells have already been lost,” Heinrich said in an interview.
 “These tariffs are then going to take the very rapidly growing, successful, good jobs that we have built in manufacturing of the other equipment, in installing, and reduce those jobs to a fraction of what they should be.”